LoayHalawani/Fuelogic/README.md

 # About
-A database management system for a fuel distribution company developed using MySQL.
+A database management system for a fuel distribution company developed using draw.io and MySQL.

 # Note
 SQL code includes CREATE TABLE and INSERT INTO statements as well as some SELECT queries.